Admissions Committee for Ph.D.

 For your attention:

-* These documents must be original, with original signature of the institution.
+* These documents must be original and have the institution's original signature.
 A "copy of the original" may be submitted for approval to the Academic Secretariat.

-Original score transcripts and confirmation of eligibility for a degree / education certificate should be mailed to Translation Unit in the Student Administration Department of Tel Aviv University (certificates translation)
+Original score transcripts and confirmation of eligibility for a degree/education certificate should be mailed to the Translation Unit in the Student Administration Department of Tel Aviv University (certificate translation)

 4